-From intimate in-conversations between leading authors, artists, activists, chefs, farmers and performers, to fiery debates on some of the region’s most pressing issues, KEMBALI20 Main Program takes place from 29 October–08 November.
-Spanning 60+ digital sessions over 11 days, the sessions are available to view on ubudwritersfestival.com by creating a user account.
+From intimate in-conversations between leading authors, artists, thinkers, and performers, to fiery debates on some of the region’s most pressing issues, the Main Program takes place from 27–30 October.

 Spanning 63 sessions over four days, it’s held across three venues: Festival Hub @ Taman Baca, and Indus Restaurant all within walking distance of each other on Jl.
 Raya Sanggingan.
 A free shuttle runs between each venue and Museum Puri Lukisan on Jl.
 Raya Ubud every 30 minutes, from 8:00 am to 6:00 pm.

 Join us as Ubud Writers & Readers Festival begins with a traditional Balinese welcome dance, a warm welcome from out Founder and Director Janet Deneefe.
 This year we celebrate 19 …Read more

 We reflect on the extraordinary life and immense contribution that Putu Oka Sukanta has made to Indonesian literature over more than 40 years.
 Imprisoned for 10 years during the Soeharto …Read more

 “The limits of my language mean the limits of my world.” – Ludwig Wittgenstein.
 Language is imbued with cultural values, ways of thinking, and histories that must be preserved and …Read more

 Lives Between the Lines is a family story of Michael Vatikiotis’s grandparents and parents in the Levant, spanning from the mid-1800s to the end of the Second World War in …Read more